abdullaahi140/Mental-Health-Consultancy-Frontend/README.md

 This projects uses Node and NPM.
 Ensure both are installed.

-To install all the projects dependencies, run `npm install`
+To install all of the project's dependencies, run `npm install`

 To start the web application, run `npm run start`